Anusha1790/FakeNewsDetection/README.md

 achieved comparatively higher accuracy than others.
 We used multiple performance metrics to compare the results for each algorithm.
 A Fake News Classifier should essentially ensure at least the following measure:
-  1. High accuracy
+  1. High **accuracy**
-  2. The number of False Negatives must be minimum.
+  2. The number of **False Negatives** must be **minimum**.
 The value of False Negative indicates how many actually Fake News has been classified/predicted as Real news by the Machine Learning model.
 Clearly, this situation is not desirable because the results of fake news classified as true news may be catastrophic.

 We have made some concrete conclusions at the end of our experiments: